Aperezvigoa/OOP_Hangman_Game/README.md

 └── Hangman.csproj                # Project configuration file

-PLEASE, SAVE "HangmanWords.txt" IN YOUR DESKTOP OR MODIFY THE PATH IN WordManager.cs
+⚠ PLEASE, SAVE "HangmanWords.txt" IN YOUR DESKTOP OR MODIFY THE PATH!!!!!! ⚠